colelloa/adphi/README.md

 make events page look better - slider?
 add contact us page
 add philanthropy page
+do something with pictures archive; maybe some sort of js picture selector.

 NOTE:
 any changes you make will not be live on official website - email me at agcolello@gmail.com when you make changes and i'll manually push them to the server